tOgg1/graphene-django-cud/docs/guide/subscriptions.rst

 Using the library signals by default
 ---------------------------------------
-You can enable the :ref:`library signals<signals>` by adding the following to your settings:
+You can enable the :ref:`library signals<signals>` globally (and by default), by adding the following to your settings:

 .. code:: python